komlanAtitey/magicSubclonal/README.md

-# magicSubclonal
+# magicSubclonal: Physics-Informed Subclone Discovery from Bulk Transcriptomes
-magicSubclonal is a physics-informed framework for subclone discovery and gene identification from bulk transcriptomes.
-It models driver-gene dynamics via the Chemical Master Equation, pinpoints rare states, links them to non-drivers, and assigns clinical risk, yielding calibrated and reproducible results across cancers.
+magicSubclonal (Model-Aware, Gene-driven Inference of Clones and Subclones) is a physics-informed computational framework for identifying subclonal states and influential genes from bulk transcriptomic data.
+It models the stochastic dynamics of driver genes using the Chemical Master Equation (CME) to capture rare expression states, link them to non-driver genes, and quantify clinical risk.
+The framework delivers calibrated, reproducible, and biologically interpretable insights across diverse cancer types.<br>

 $~~$